 Now, are you sitting comfortably?
 Well your speakers would like to as well.

 You might have bought something advertised as ‘bookshelf’ but, as with their surrounding environment, the support upon which your speakers sit is of vital importance.

 Buy some quality stands.
-The performance of a standmount speaker depends hugely on the quality of their supports, so this is another area where you shouldn’t compromise.
+The performance of a standmount speaker depends hugely on the quality of its support, and this is another area where you shouldn’t compromise.